 Trend Micro OfficeScan has improved user satisfaction with faster and more effective scanning, while making it easy to manage security.
 “From an overall environment perspective, the number of threats have decreased significantly since we installed Trend Micro solutions,” said Parent.
 “We can see from the logs provided by the solution that it’s really working.”

 With Trend Micro now protecting their entire IT environment, Rush has peace of mind that their valuable healthcare, academic, and other sensitive information is always protected.
 For healthcare organizations facing ongoing attacks as well as HIPAA compliance regulations, this is very important.
 “With Trend Micro solutions, we have the tools to see which types of threats we are facing, and quickly resolve them before they affect our system,” said Parent.
 “This makes us very confident with our compliance audits.”

-Rush realizes that there is no shortage of security challenges for medical centers, so they value Trend Micro as an ongoing partner and member of the strategy team.
+Rush realizes that there is no shortage of security challenges for medical centres, so they value Trend Micro as an ongoing partner and member of the strategy team.
 “We currently use Trend Micro encryption for our laptops, but I’d like to deploy Trend Micro encryption for all of our endpoints,” said Parent.
 “We’ve enjoyed a true partnership with Trend Micro and we may even develop a security solution together someday.”

 “We have taken the next step in protecting our data, safeguarding our data, we are now at the next level.
 The threat landscape has changed and evolved here at Rush and Trend Micro has evolved with us,” said Radenkovic.

 “With Trend Micro solutions, we see which types of threats we are facing and can quickly resolve them before they affect our system.
 This makes us very confident with our HIPAA, FERPA, and PCI compliance audits.”